-CARRIAGE OF DANGEROUS GOODS
+CARRIAGE OF MUNITIONS OF WAR AND DANGEROUS GOODS

 - 50B.
 Definitions of this Part - 50C.
-[Deleted] - 50D.
+Permit for carriage of munitions of war - 50D.
 Permit for carriage of dangerous goods - 50DA.
 Approval for transport of dangerous goods or other purposes - 50DB.
 Dangerous goods in air mail - 50E.
 Responsibilities of operator and shipper - 50F.
 Power to inspect, examine and obtain samples, etc. - 50G.
 Reporting and investigation of occurrences - 50H.
 Exemption from the provisions of Technical Instructions - 50I.
-[Deleted]
+No derogation from paragraph 50C